mpeeples2008/ArchNetSci/_book/index.md

 ![byrow argument](images/byrow.jpg){width=100%}

 As we can see in the help materials for matrix, there is an additional argument we did not use called `byrow` which is set to `FALSE` by default.
 Let's change that to `TRUE` and check the results.
-Note that you can use capital `F` and `T` in the place of `FALSE` and `TRUE` in functions.
+Note that you can use capital `F` and `T` in the place of `FALSE` and `TRUE` in functions but it is generally good form to write it out in context where you are sharing your code.
 Note also that our function call can span multiple rows and will automatically end when we close the parentheses.
 This multi-line formatting will be essential for making longer function calls readable.

 ```r